Back to list

 • If your service provider does not grant you any hardship assistance?

-This is usually for food, clothing and petrol but can free up your income so you can make a bill payment.
+You may be able to access emergency relief assistance from a local emergency relief agency.
+You can do an online search for “emergency relief providers in [name of town]”.
+This is usually for food, clothing and petrol, but can free up your income so you can make a bill payment.
 Some agencies can provide assistance with a Telstra bill for people in hardship.
-Click here for ER Victoria website ( Emergency relief)

 Warnings